Honest. Hardworking. True.

 Thursday June 21, 2018

 United Adworkers is honored to welcome these four award-winning, and incredibly talented, individuals to Milwaukee as they judge the 2018 Milwaukee 99 Awards Show.
-On Thursday, July 19th, we will be hosting a networking opportunity for our members as we show our judges our beautiful city of Milwaukee.
-More details to be announced.

 Due to a client project, Drew Donatelle is unfortunately no longer able to join us.

 INTRODUCING OUR 2018 MILWAUKEE 99 AWARDS SHOW JUDGES:

 Noel Haan is the Executive Creative Director at BBDO in Minneapolis.
 He oversees creative direction on all of the agency’s clients, including Hormel Foods, Andersen Windows, Berkshire Hathaway Home Services and 3M.

 In a 20 plus year career, Noel has created award-winning, cross-platform ideas and experience for brands around the world, including Altoids, Starbucks, Jim Beam, Johnnie Walker, Reebok and Cadillac.